dougeby/IntuneDocs/intune-user-help/you-are-prompted-to-install-lookout-for-work-ios.md

 If Lookout for Work finds a security threat on your device, you will see instructions on how to fix the issue.

-**If the installation doesn't work**
+## If the installation doesn't work

 Sometimes installations can fail due to technical issues beyond your control.
-If this happens, try installing Zimperium zIPS [manually from the App Store](https://itunes.apple.com/app/lookout-for-work/id997193468).
+If this happens, try installing Lookout for Work [manually from the App Store](https://itunes.apple.com/app/lookout-for-work/id997193468).

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://portal.manage.microsoft.com).